filidou/co-cooning/README.md

 -	Form: series_recommendation_form captures location details and stores them in the slots
 -	Action: action_recommend_series

+If no match is found, the bot will send a fallback message to the user to inform them that no recommendation is available at the moment.
+This is implemented in both actions
+"Sorry, I couldn't find a TV series/movie recommendation at the moment."

 ## Forms

 movie_recommendation_form: It gathers information about the movie user want to see.
 It uses for that purpose two slots release_year, movie_genre